Philosophical aspects of meaning-making in the contexts of image-making and visual arts

 Fields of science

-611 Philosophy (especially Aesthetics, Image Studies and Philosophy of Art)
+611 Philosophy (especially Aesthetics, Image Studies, Philosophy of Art)

-6132 Visual arts and design (especially sculpture, installation art, public art, painting and drawing)
+6132 Visual arts and design (especially painting, drawing, sculpture, installation art, public art, AI, text to image)

-6121 Languages (especially German Philology, Multimodality, Lexicology, Terminology and Contrastive Linguistics)
+6121 Languages (especially German Philology, Multimodality, Image Linguistics, Pragmatics, Semantics, Lexicology, Terminology, Contrastive Linguistics)

 About research in everyday language